Why there is never a perfect time to change jobs

 Instead of fixating on the duration spent at a particular job, the focus could shift to accomplishments, skills acquired, and the overall impact made.

 Success isn’t always measured in years of service but in the quality of contributions and the pursuit of personal goals.
-This is certainly something you can demonstrate on your CV, instead of talking about what your job entailed, you can go a step further and mention what exactly you achieved during your time there – this also gives employers a real feel for what makes you tick as an employee.
+This is certainly something you can demonstrate on your legal CV, instead of talking about what your job entailed, you can go a step further and mention what exactly you achieved during your time there – this also gives employers a real feel for what makes you tick as an employee.

 Notice periods